 Opportunity to Ask Questions

-On this private guided tour, you have opportunities to ask questions about the things you see, as you see them.
+On this private guided tour, we had lots of opportunities to ask questions about the London sights and attractions we were seeing, as we spotted them.

 Ned is a chatty kid who loves to know everything, so he was so happy to have a captive audience in the guide!